 We hope very much, you will join us on the journey and be inspired to help us change the trajectory of their lives and enable their dreams to come true.

 How You Can Help

 We could not do you this without you!
 It is because of you that these 16 children are now living in safety and shelter.
 You can sponsor a child for $40 a month, which pays for school tuition and supplies and lunches for the kids.
-You may also make a donation of any amount to help towards purchasing clothing, school textbooks, bicycles, sports equipment, or help to pay for any program expenses.
+You may also make a donation of any amount to help towards completing our building project, purchasing clothing, school textbooks, bicycles, sports equipment, or help to pay for any program expenses.
 Thank you for your help!

 Donations are quick and easy

 Just click on one of the buttons above, enter your credit card details and within one minute your done!